 At an alteration consult I can check the changes you want are possible and give a quote.
 I cannot give more than a ball-park price guide by email.

 I take on a limited number of bridal alterations per month.
-I am now taking bookings for late 2025 and the 2026 season.
+I am now taking bookings for the 2026 season.
 Booking early for the popular summer sewing slots is encouraged.

 Please note I have a £250 minimum charge for bridal alterations.
 Most sets of wedding dress alterations cost something £300-£600 but if you actually only need one change (like the straps lifted or a bustle button) it might be cheaper to find a less specialist seamstress who can help for a lower charge.